 If the BindingUpdate feature is not supported and the NF service consumer (e.g. PCF) receives a new UE address (e.g. IPv6 prefix) and has already registered session binding information for this PDU session, the NF service consumer (e.g. PCF) shall register a new session binding information in the BSF.

-If the SamePcf feature or the ExtendedSamePcf feature is supported, this service operation allows the PCF to check whether PCF addressing information for Npcf_SMPolicyControl service is already registered in the BSF by another PCF for a combination of the UE, DNN and S-NSSAI parameters of the PDU session.
+If the SamePcf feature or the ExtendedSamePcf feature is supported, this service operation allows the PCF to check whether PCF addressing information for Npcf_SMPolicyControl service is already registered in the BSF by another PCF for a combination of the UE ID, DNN and S-NSSAI parameters of the PDU session.